openstack/nova/doc/source/admin/configuration/schedulers.rst

 Filters hosts based on properties defined on the instance's image.
 It passes hosts that can support the specified image properties contained in the instance.
-Properties include the architecture, hypervisor type, hypervisor version (for Xen hypervisor type only), and virtual machine mode.
+Properties include the architecture, hypervisor type, hypervisor version, and virtual machine mode.

 For example, an instance might require a host that runs an ARM-based processor, and QEMU as the hypervisor.
 You can decorate an image with these properties by